Restoring a Supreme Model 560-A Vedolyzer

 The first ad I have found for the original 560 is from the June 1939 issue of Service magazine where it is advertised alongside the also new model 561 signal generator.

-A September ad proclaims that all three of Supreme's new instruments for dynamic analysis, the model 560 Vedolyzer, the model 561 Signal Generator, and the model 562 Audolyzer, are now available for delivery, and over a hundred orders for the Vedolyzer had already been placed, even before a price was announced.
+A September 1939 ad proclaims that all three of Supreme's new instruments for dynamic analysis, the model 560 Vedolyzer, the model 561 Signal Generator, and the model 562 Audolyzer, are now available for delivery, and over a hundred orders for them had already been placed, even before a price was announced.

 By October 1940 the 560-A was already being advertised in Radio Retailing magazine, and this January 1941 ad from Radio Service Dealer magazine offers the updated 560-A Vedolyzer in combination with Supreme's updated model 561 AF/RF generator.
 The 560-A also has a full page devoted to it in Supreme's 1941 catalog.

 This instrument is S/N 101.
-I'm not sure where Supreme started with production serial numbers as companies didn't necessarily start at 1, so it's even possible a number like 101 could be the first production "A" model.
-But regardless, it is a very early "A" version, probably dating to mid or late 1940 since radio manufacterers usually introduced new models in the Fall of the prior year.
-The 560-A debuted in the 1941 catalog and the 560 was only advertised in the 1940 catalog.
+I'm not sure where Supreme started with production serial numbers as companies didn't necessarily start at 1, but regardless, it is a very early "A" version, probably dating to mid or late 1940 since radio manufacturers introduced the next year's models in the Fall of the prior year.
+The 560-A debuted in the 1941 catalog and the 560 was only listed in their 1940 catalog.
+The only 560 I've seen is S/N 103, so it appears Supreme reset serial numbers for the 560-A.

 The front panel is in very good condition, no big scratches or dents, and it will clean up nicely.
 All the knobs are there and the only parts that might need changed are the old Amphenol microphone-style input connectors.